getlantern/rulesets/README.md

 ## Generating sing-box rule set files

-After adding changes, commiting and creating a pull request, GitHub Actions will automatically generate the corresponding sing-box rule set files and place them in the `srs` directory.
+After adding changes, committing and creating a pull request, GitHub Actions will automatically generate the corresponding sing-box rule set files and place them in the `srs` directory.
 But you can also generate them locally by following these steps:

 1. Make sure you have [Go](https://golang.org/dl/) installed on your machine.
 2. Clone this repository to your local machine.